-- A. All complaints will be courteously accepted by any JHPD member. - B. All JHPD members must respectfully inform an individual of their right to make a complaint if the individual objects to an employee's conduct. - C. Complaints may be made anonymously.
+- A. All complaints will be courteously accepted by any JHPD member. - B. All JHPD members must respectfully inform an individual of their right to make a complaint if the individual objects to a member's conduct. - C. Complaints may be made anonymously.
 Anonymous complaints will be investigated as fully as any other complaint.
-(CALEA 26.2.1) - D. Persons can make complaints of JHPD member misconduct with JHPD (described below), and/or they can make complaints of JHPD member misconduct directly with the PSAU, BCPAB, or with the CRB.
-In addition, complaints of discrimination, harassment, sexual misconduct or retaliation can be made with the OIE.
-(CALEA 26.1.3) - E. When a person makes a complaint with JHPD, the complainant shall receive notification that JHPD has received their complaint.
-This notification will be made by email, letter, or when no email or physical address is available, by phone.
-The notification shall include an explanation of JHPD's investigative process.
-(CALEA 26.3.4)

-F. Officers and supervisors shall activate their body-worn camera (BWC) for the full interaction with a complainant.
-If the complainant does not wish to be recorded, the officer shall memorialize their request to deactivate the BWC prior to deactivating it.
+(CALEA 26.2.1) - D. Persons can make complaints of JHPD member misconduct with the JHPD (described below), or they can make complaints of JHPD member misconduct directly with PSAU, the PAB, or the CRB.
+In addition, complaints of discrimination, harassment, sexual misconduct, or retaliation can be made with OIE.
+(CALEA 26.1.3) - E. When a person makes a complaint with the JHPD, the complainant shall receive notification that the JHPD has received their complaint.
+This notification will be made by email, by letter, or, when no email or physical address is available, by phone.
+The notification shall include an explanation of the JHPD's investigative process.
+(CALEA 26.3.4.a) - F. Officers and supervisors shall activate their body-worn cameras (BWCs) for the full interaction with a complainant.
+If the complainant does not wish to be recorded, the officer shall record their request to deactivate the BWC prior to deactivating it.
 See JHPD Directive #433, Body-Worn Cameras.